A Shared Responsibility

 There is no easy solution for stopping crime on campus.
 Theft, assault, trespass and other crimes happen at Oregon Tech, just as they do on other college campuses and in communities.
-To reduce risks for students, faculty and staff, Oregon Tech has initiated the steps described in this brochure.
+To reduce risks for students, faculty and staff, Oregon Tech has initiated the steps described on this page.

-Oregon Tech's Campus Safety program is directed by the Vice President for Finance and Administration through the Campus Safety Director.
-This pro-active program incorporates visibility, education, prevention and immediate response to campus incidents.
+Oregon Tech's Campus Safety program is directed by the Vice President for Student Affairs through the Campus Safety Director.
+This pro-active program incorporates visibility, education, prevention, and immediate response to campus incidents.

 - Daily incident and crime reports

 - Crime information and data to the local police agencies